Bunnies chew their enclosures for a number of reasons and if your bunny is a repeat offender this behavior can become very frustrating.

-Bunnies are sociable creatures?
+Bunnies are sociable creatures

-If your bunny is aware that you are at home and feels that it is not allowed to join you and might be missing out on fun or food, then chewing a the door to an enclosure is typical.
+If your bunny is aware that you are at home and feels that it is not allowed to join you and might be missing out on fun or food, then chewing at the door to an enclosure is typical.

 It's important not to reward bad behavior.
 Attention seeking chewing can be made worse if you get into the habit of giving your bunny a treat or two to make it stop.

-Chewing is heathy behaviour for bunnies
+Chewing is healthy behavior for bunnies

 Using bitter strays

-A common defence for unwanted chewing behavior if to use a bitter spray however it's unlikely this will work as a single solution as the taste does not seem to put all bunnies off so you are best to use this alongside more positive things that you can do to help.
+A common defence for unwanted chewing behavior is to use a bitter spray however it's unlikely this will work as a single solution as the taste does not seem to put all bunnies off so you are best to use this alongside more positive things that you can do to help.
 If you do find it works for you remember to apply it on a regular basis as it will wear out.